srikanthnallamothu2/state-street-react-challenge/README.md

 # Getting Started with State street react challenge

+Clone this repo by following the command:

+`git clone git@github.com:srikanthnallamothu2/state-street-react-challenge.git`

 Navigate to project folder.

 In order to install package from npm, run folowing command.